SSpzcee/Asunder-PHB/phb/md/Abilities.md

 Cost: 30
 Scale: 10
 Limit: STR /50, max 2

-### **Quick Draw**
-The speed of your Draw Weapon is reduced by 1 per rank, to a minimum of 0.

-Cost: 7
-Scale: 1
-Limit: DEX /30

 ### **Weapon Focus: (Weapon)**
 You’ve trained yourself specifically with a single type of weapon.
 Choose one of the weapon shapes from the Equipment chapter (such as Sword, or Club).
 You have \+1 Accuracy and \+1 to your damage bonus when using that weapon to make an attack, per rank.
 Weapon focus cannot be applied to defensive rolls, nor to any other use that have no associated stamina cost.
 You may take this ability for different weapons, counting as a different ability (with a separate cost, number of ranks, etc.) each time.
 Any attack which benefits from your Weapon Focus has its Stamina cost increased by 3 per rank; you may choose to use less than your full ranks of Weapon Focus on a given attack if you wish.